ImAshishRastogi/Resume/index.md

 ## ABOUT
 ---

 **Resourceful Software Developer with 3+ years of industrial experience.
 Proficient at Java, Javascript, SQL, Node js.
-Ability to implement well tested and documented code along with scoping, designing and mainting aesthetics.**
+Ability to implement well tested and documented code along with scoping, designing and maintaining aesthetics.**
 ## SKILLS
 ---